banrovegrie/old-site/_pages/about.md

   - /about.html
 ---

 I am a computer science undergraduate at [IIITH](https://iiit.ac.in), advised by Prof. Shantanav Chakraborty and Prof Indranil Chakrabarty.
-As a research student I am interested in quantum computing, machine learning, programming language theory and quantitative finance.
+As a research student I am interested in quantum information, machine learning, programming language theory and computational biology.
 Also, I often go by my nickname Arjo and have aspirations in start-up, storytelling and stand-up.

 > You can’t cross the sea merely by standing and staring at the water.
 (Tagore)